fabioperrella/fabioperrella.github.io/_posts/2020-12-31-using-client-stubs-for-easy-and-reliable-integration-tests.md

 Cons:
 - To record a VCR cassette, it would be necessary a valid S3 credential and being connected to the Internet
-- The test setup and tear down would become a bit more complex, because it would have to ensure that there is a file on the S3 bucket to be downloaded, when recording the cassette
+- The test setup and tear down would become a bit more complex, because it would have to ensure there is a file on the S3 bucket to be downloaded, when recording the cassette
 - If the API changes its interface, the test maybe wouldn't notice it, since it would be using an older recorded cassette version of it
-- The test would may fail if the payload or query string change.
-This would be good to acknowledge that something has changed, sending data to the API, but it would be bad because sometimes it's hard to fix it, and it can result in flaky tests
+- The test may fail if the payload or query string changes.
+This would be good to acknowledge that something has changed, sending data to the API, but it would be bad because it may be hard to fix it, and it can result in flaky tests

 ### 3. Using a mock/stub